 Related Post – MGM SPRINGFIELD THREE YEARS AGO

-New England is a Very Different Place
+New England is a Very Different Kind of Place

-MGM Springfield Is Not A Resort –
+IMHO – MGM Springfield Is Not A Resort

 As Jerry Seinfeld puts it, “not that’s there’s anything wrong with that.”

-Focus on Local Events
+Locals Casinos Focus on Local Events

+It comes down to wanting to offer everything a resort would offer when the space available makes it impossible.
+So, how about embracing the persona of a classy locals casino/hotel.
 Entertainment and events for the community must continue.
 The Plaza at MGM Springfield transforms into a 45 by 76-foot ice skating rink between the casino hotel and the Kringle Emporium.
 Kringle Emporium is in the building that was formerly an old church.
 MGM moved it from its original location to make way for the casino.

 Past use of the Plaza includes: